 Several of these materials refer to forms of infrastructure that, while fueling trade and cultural exchange from the Bronze Age to the present, have contributed to the destruction of the environment.
 Copper is one of the primary materials that enables the United States’s love affair with the automobile industry.

 Running on Saudi oil and assembled from copper tubing and parts, cars travel the landscape on rivers of asphalt.
 However, copper’s use in computing and electronics also beckons a possible future, in which electric cars replace oil motors.
 At the installation’s periphery, chunks of asphalt are suspended by metal wire like the weighty pendulums of unseen clocks, suggesting alternatives of adaptation or annihilation and the necessity of addressing the climate crisis.

-The image of the bird losing its home holds a particular poignance for me.
+Note: The image of the bird losing its home holds a particular poignance for me.
 Though there are many possible origins of the name “Jenna,” the one that most resonated is the Arabic word for “little bird.”